requarks/wiki-v1/README.md

 <h2 align="center">Milestones</h2>

 ### 1.0.117 - Stable
-**Note**: As 2.0 is under development, no new features are being developed in the 1.0 branch.
+**Note**: This is the last 1.x release, no new features are being developed in the 1.0 branch.
+Considering upgrading to the latest major version.

 - [x] Fixed: Upgrade to patched Google auth module (Google+ deprecation)